 Mix agarose powder with 100mL 1xTAE buffer.

 Pour the agarose into a gel tray with the well comb in place.
-Wait till the gel will completely solidified.
+Wait till the gel is completely solidified.

 Carefully load a molecular weight ladder into the first lane of the gel.
 Carefully load your samples into the additional wells of the gel.